ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/conditional-logic.md

 ---
 layout: classic-docs
 title: Conditional Logic
 description: Some test cases require behavior to be dependent on previous requests.
-You can build conditional logic directly into our scripts in Load Impact
+You can build conditional logic directly into our scripts in LoadImpact
 categories: [user-scenario-scripting-examples]
 order: 6
 redirect_from: /knowledgebase/articles/835725-conditional-logic